okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oie-intro/index.md

 ### App intent links

-App intent links are used to signal intent to access an app.
-These links are protocol-specific endpoints that you can use to initiate a sign-in flow to an app.
+App intent links are protocol-specific endpoints that you can use to initiate a sign-in flow to an app.
 Both Identity Provider and Service Provider initiated flows are supported.

 Example app intent link for a SAML application:
 `http://{yourOktaDomain}/app/mysamlapp_1/{appInstanceID}/sso/saml`

-The app intent links location hosts the widget/sign-in experience for the app that the user is attempting to access.
-Then, Identity Engine evaluates the Global Session Policy, authentication policy, and all other policies relevant to the sign-in experience.
-Each app intent link is responsible for hosting the sign-in experience on Identity Engine.
-Because of this, they share a common app intent link rate limit bucket/group.
+Each app intent link location hosts the Okta Sign-In Widget for the app that the user is attempting to access.
+Identity Engine evaluates the Global Session Policy, authentication policy, and all other policies relevant to the sign-in experience.
+Your app intent links share a common rate limit bucket/group.

 ### Authentication policies

-Authentication policies are [security policy frameworks](https://csrc.nist.gov/pubs/sp/800/63/b/upd2/final) that allow organizations to model security outcomes for an app.
+Authentication policies are [security policy frameworks](https://csrc.nist.gov/pubs/sp/800/63/b/upd2/final) that organizations use to model security outcomes for an app.
 Authentication policies are shareable across applications.
+You can configure your apps to change their authentication methods without making code changes.
 For example, you can automatically step up authentication to a strong non-phishable factor when elevated risk is detected.
-You can configure your apps to change their authentication methods without making code changes.

 * [Policies (high-level concept)](/docs/concepts/policies/)